Lower Township, New Jersey

 Lower Township is a township in Cape May County, in the U.S. state of New Jersey.
-It is part of the Ocean City metropolitan statistical area, which covers the entire county for statistical purposes.
+The township, and all of Cape May County, is part of the Ocean City metropolitan statistical area, and is part of the Philadelphia-Wilmington-Camden, PA-NJ-DE-MD combined statistical area, also known as the Delaware Valley or Philadelphia metropolitan area.
 As of the 2020 United States census, the township's population was 22,057, a decrease of 809 (−3.5%) from the 2010 census count of 22,866, which in turn reflected a decrease of 79 (−0.3%) from the 22,945 counted in the 2000 census.

 New Jersey Monthly magazine ranked Lower Township as its 34th best place to live in its 2008 rankings of the "Best Places To Live" in New Jersey.
 The township is part of the state's South Jersey region and the larger Delaware Valley or Philadelphia metropolitan area.